joubin/r3onboard/fix_radxa_compatibility.md

 ### Step 1: Update Dependencies

-The `pyproject.toml` has been updated to use the latest compatible versions:
+The `pyproject.toml` has been updated to use compatible versions:
-- `dbus-fast ^2.44.0` - has ARM64 wheels and latest features
+- `dbus-fast ^2.44.0` - has ARM64 wheels (fixes the binary incompatibility)
-- `bleak ^1.0.0` - latest version that supports `dbus-fast 2.x`
+- `bleak ^0.22.0` - last stable 0.x version compatible with `bless` (bleak 1.x has breaking changes)

 ### Step 2: Update Your Environment